 These are materials that the library has selected as part of its collection on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically or electronically, or both.
-See: Collection, Audio Materials (Physical Units), Audio Materials (Downloadable Titles)
+See: Collection, Audio Materials (Physical Units), Audio Materials (Downloadable Units)

-AUDIO MATERIALS (DOWNLOADABLE TITLES):
+AUDIO MATERIALS (DOWNLOADABLE UNITS):

 These are downloadable electronic files on which sounds (only) are stored (recorded) and that can be reproduced (played back) electronically.
+All units, including duplicates are counted.
 See: Collection, Audio Materials, Audio Materials (Physical Units)